stac-extensions/mlm/CONTRIBUTING.md

-# How to contribute to stac-model
+# How to contribute to MLM specification or `stac-model`

 ## Project setup